History of the India national football team: Notable players

 Since 1970s to 2000 Indian team failed to grow at the same pace as in the 1950s and 1960s.
 But players like Syed Nayeemuddin had a few stints like winning bronze at 1970 Asian Games.
 He went on to coach the national team several times between 1986 and 2006.
 In the 1990s, the best player to emerge was I. M. Vijayan, who was known for his quick movements and skills.
 He played a long career with 66 international matches for India where he scored 29 goals and captained the India side at several occasions.

-In the mid-1990s, Baichung Bhutia debuted, who played for the team during a period when its FIFA ranking dipped from 100 during his debut to 160 when he retired.
+In the mid-1990s, Bhaichung Bhutia debuted, who played for the team during a period when its FIFA ranking dipped from 100 during his debut to 160 when he retired.
 But he successfully led the team to qualify to AFC Asian Cup after a drought of 27 years.
 He was the captain of the team for over ten years during its low point and under his captaincy, India won the SAFF Championship three times, two Nehru Cup in year 2007 and 2009 and the AFC Challenge Cup in 2008.
 Considered as one of the greatest footballers of India he is second-most capped player of India with 82 caps and scored 27 times for India.
 He was awarded the Padma Shri in 2008.